Hello lovely,

 Bettie Page

-After leaving high school and being voted “most likely to succeed” by her classmates; she married high school sweetheart Billy Neal in 1943.
-It was a simple courthouse ceremony before he was drafted into the army for World War Two.
-For the next few years she moved around, from San Francisco to Nashville, and to Miami and Port-au-Prince, Haiti.
-And in 1947, back in the USA she filed for divorce.
+After high school, Bettie was voted “most likely to succeed” by her classmates.
+In 1943, she married her high school sweetheart Billy Neal in a simple courthouse ceremony, shortly before he was drafted for World War Two.

 For years I had my hair parted down the middle in a ponytail, tucked down around the sides Well, I went and cut the bangs, and I’ve been wearing them ever since.
 They say it’s my trademark.